balderdashy/sails-docs/reference/blueprint-api/Add.md

 ### Notes

 > + If you'd like to spend some more time with Dolly, a more detailed walkthrough related to the example above is available [here](https://gist.github.com/mikermcneil/e5a20b03be5aa4e0459b).
-> + This action is for dealing with _plural_ ("collection") associations.
+> + This action is for adding foreign records to _plural_ ("collection") associations.
 If you want to set or unset a _singular_ ("model") association, just use [update](http://sailsjs.org/documentation/reference/blueprint-api/Update.html) and set the model association to the id of the new foreign record (or `null` to clear the association).
 > + The example above assumes "rest" blueprints are enabled, and that your project contains at least an 'Employee' model with association: `involvedInPurchases: {collection: 'Purchase', via: 'cashier'}` as well as a `Purchase` model with association: `cashier: {model: 'Employee'}`.
 You'll also need at least an empty `PurchaseController` and `EmployeeController`.
 You can quickly achieve this by running:
 >
 >   ```shell